jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I wanted (and am), writing "Building the Life Star" and "Starting Starfleet."
 Which in summary say, digital tools enable mass-collaboration, and give us objective facts whose lives and civilizations are more efficient.
 With this info we'll learn social truths.
 With all the savings, we'll start the Space Exploration Age.

-For example, the Smithereens crash cost society two cars, hundreds of worker hours, hours of traffic jams, millions of dollars, and three lives.
+For example, the Smithereens crash cost society two cars, hundreds of worker hours, a huge traffic jam, millions of dollars, and three lives.
 One crash of the hundreds of thousands that happen every year.
-Preventing one crash is hugely valuable.
-To prevent accidents, you need to know where, when, and why they happened.
+Preventing crashes is a virtual gold mine.
+But to prevent accidents, you need to know where, when, and why they happened.

 So I made my app to fight back.
 Using modern web development, it took just a few months of work.
 Take some free code from GitHub, an inexpensive cloud computing account, and the design skills of a novice.
 It was simple.
 Might not even get me a job in "tech."

 The tool wasn’t polished because new tools never are.
 But it was, and would have been, so effective because it came directly from the frontline.
 A place far away from today’s antagonists.
 But also the only place where evolution happens.

 Here’s how my app worked.
 After an accident, drivers are expected to exchange information.
 They're usually frazzled so they often don’t.
-A simple mistake that causes huge headaches because today’s car insurance claim system is based on Industrial Age tools.
+A simple mistake that causes huge headaches.
 Without the other driver's info, adjusters have to search for each other.
 Literally calling around or hoping someone calls you.
 Delays piled up like crazy—causing most of the maddening DING-DING-DING-DING-DING-DING.

 ## A Taste of the Life Star

 My app combined several existing technologies, email, internet, GPS, google maps, and web apps, to make a new tool.
 It let insurance adjusters post an accident on a google map.
 Since every accident shares the GPS coordinates, all adjusters, regardless of what drivers do, can find each other.
 It’s minimal operating cost was paid for by rental car companies and repair shops, who loved the ability to email invoices directly to adjusters without having to call first.

-Frontline communcation, just like in Uber, Airbnb, and so many other apps.
-The start of the era of mass-collaboration.
+A simple app to create frontline communcation, just like in Uber, Airbnb, and so many other apps.
+A stepping stone for the era of mass-collaboration.
 A simple new tool that only someone on the frontline would ever feel the pain to make.
 A bit of human technological evolution.

 ![New Tool Creation](/img\diagrams\techvolution-civilization-is-here.jpg)
 _Look familiar?
 Uber, Airbnb, and my app, all used GPS maps.
 Kinda looks like the game of Civilization doesn't it?
 No surprise there.
 I told you computers games teach us about the Internet Age.
 A sneak peek at the Life Star._